jochengietzen/data-integration-and-transformation-library/README.md

     - TODO: Provide proper Documentation (V1)
     - TODO: Build very very minimal example for quick overview of concepts (V1)
         - TODO: Build minimal exmaple for asset bundles!
 (V1)
-    - TODO: Actually provide implementation for to_engine_type in SchemaStruct Class!
-(V1)
     - TODO: Add verify_schema functionality for a full table in the Table class (V1)
     - TODO: Make sure, that primary key generates the most values in the FakerManager generation!
 (V1)
     - TODO: Provide Tests for Core libraries